Visual / Brand Design

 The first mid-fi prototypes are based on our first digital version of the previous wireframes.
 We transformed lots of our early-stage ideas into interfaces with basic elements and pages to be more understandable for the participants.
 We also printed them out as paper prototypes for testing, marking, and pointing out changes.

 We also separated our group when working together: two people mainly focused on prototype development and iterations, while the other two focused on user testing and feedback gathering.
-This strategy significantly improved our efficiency and allowed us produced four rounds of changes related to different parts of our design.
+This strategy significantly improved our efficiency and allowed us produced four iterations of changes of our design.

 Originally we placed the educational content in setting up a recycling appointment, but multiple participants reported how redundant this process is and how vague the information provided in the prototype is.
-Based on this feedback, we redesigned the mandatory reading process and created denser, more interactive educational pages for the user to reference as they wish.
+Based on this feedback, we redesigned the mandatory reading process and created denser, more interactive educational pages for the user to reference.

 The linear process of finalizing the recycling appointment initially contains numerous checking and educating steps, but the participants reported the lack of skipping options and lengthy process.
 So we simplified the process with far fewer steps and provided choices for users to skip steps, including checklist and education content, and directly go to the time setting and appointment setting steps.